moneybutton/paywall-example/README.md

 Example application showing how to build a paywall using [Money Button](https://moneybutton.com).

+## Demo

+You can try out a running demo of the app at this location: https://webhook-test-web.now.sh/

 ## Index

 * `api`: [Express.js](https://expressjs.com/) app which implements the test's backend including payment webhook handling.